Axelrod-Python/Axelrod/docs/tutorials/implement_new_games/index.rst

     ...         }
     ...
     ...         return rotations[self]

+Note that the :code:`total_ordering` decorator and the :code:`__lt__` method are required for Python to equate different types of Action sets based on what action they correspond to; without it, strategies on two separate games of the same size wouldn't be interoperable!

 We can then implement some strategies.
 Below we have the implementation of an Axelrod strategy into Python.
 These follow the same format;